bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

 If you want to access **Metadata**, you can also use the :code:`var` keyword.
 This will deliver an :public-api:`interface
 </ch/ivyteam/ivy/vars/Variables.html>` where you can get, for example, a
-:public-api:`variable object </ch/ivyteam/ivy/vars/Variable.html>`.
+:public-api:`Variable object </ch/ivyteam/ivy/vars/Variable.html>`.
 This
-contains additional metadata for that variable.
+contains additional metadata for that Variable.

 .. code-block:: java